Let’s get the basic stuff out of the way first. For a nice video instead, scroll down to the ScreenPrism YouTube link on Wonder Woman.

 There is no doubt that Wonder Woman is the most recognizable and iconic female Superhero.
 But she’s not even the oldest.
 Of the well-known female superheroes of today, only Hawkgirl (July 1941), Catwoman (April 1940), Sheena, Queen of the Jungle (1938) come before her.

 I take embodying my character very seriously.
 I’ve read numerous books on Wonder Woman.
-I strive to truly understand her and act (to the best of my ability) as a real life personification of her.
+I strive to truly understand her and act (to the best of my ability) as a real-life personification of her.
 When in costume, I try not to break character, which can be challenging sometimes.
 However, in and out of the costume, Wonder Woman inspires me.

 What I love about Wonder Woman

 She inspires all of us to be better.
 She sees the world through eyes of great compassion and kindness.
 She strives to understand her enemy and usually will not strike first.
 She is not driven by revenge, a traumatic event, or the loss of her planet.
 She voluntarily left her home (knowing the risks) to make the world a better place.
 She is selfless, giving, kind, compassionate, and loving.
 She is beyond brave, courageous, strong, level headed, and is a pacifist.
-She defends those in need and those who cannot defend them selves.
-She is stands up for women’s rights and equality for all.
+She defends those in need and those who cannot defend themselves.
+She stands up for women’s rights and equality for all.
 She doesn’t see labels.

 I also love that Wonder Woman is not perfect.
 She makes mistakes.
 But she learns from them and adapts.
 She forgives, and will usually try to offer a female baddie a second chance on her home island of Themyscira.
 She is a natural leader, being a founding member of the Justice League.
 She has the wonderful ability to read those around her and approach as well as interact with them in the best possible way for that person or group.